Sales Tax Holiday Questions for Retail Dealers

 If an item exceeds the threshold requirements or is otherwise ineligible for exemption during the sales tax holiday, the shipping and handling charges will be included in the base price of the item, and the entire price will be subject to sales tax.
 This policy will be in effect only for the sales tax holiday period, and the general policy of adding the cost of handling or the combined shipping and handling cost to the base price of an item will remain in effect for the rest of the year.

 As a retailer, may I offer two items separately that are generally sold as a unit to meet the cost threshold?

 No. Items that are generally sold as a unit, such as a pair of shoes, must continue to be sold as a unit and cannot be priced separately and sold as individual items to obtain an exemption.

-If a dealer offers an item for a discounted price or offers up a retailer's coupon during the sales tax holiday, which price is used in determining the threshold cost for sales tax holiday eligibility purposes?
+If a dealer offers an item for a discounted price or offers a retailer's coupon during the sales tax holiday, which price is used in determining the threshold cost for sales tax holiday eligibility purposes?
 Manufacturer's coupon?

 A discount given by a retailer constitutes a reduction in sales price and the amount of the discount is deducted before determining whether an item is eligible for the exemption.
 The same is true for both a retailer's coupon and a manufacturer's coupon.
 A manufacturer's coupon constitutes a reduction in sales price, and will affect the determination as to whether a particular item qualifies for the sales tax holiday exemption.
 This rule is only in effect for purposes of the sales tax holiday, and does not affect Virginia's normal rule that a manufacturer's coupon does not constitute a reduction in sales price.

-If items are offered up as sets, containing both exempt and taxable items, will the items be subject to tax during the sales tax holiday?
+If items are offered as sets, containing both exempt and taxable items, will the items be subject to tax during the sales tax holiday?

 If items are normally sold together with taxable merchandise as a set or single unit, the full price will be subject to sales tax.